faizyakob/my-k8s-repository/docs/Systemd vs Kubelet race condition.md

 ## Mitigation
 😇
-The fix, is to make Kubelet waits until the networking stack is fully initialized.
+The fix, is to make Kubelet waits until the networking stack is fully initialized.<br>
-Do both following steps on all nodes.
+Do both following steps on all nodes (control and worker nodes).

 ### Step 1: Enable systemd-networkd-wait-online.service